afbjorklund/couchbase-manifest/README.markdown

 The toy/ directory is used by Couchbase developers for experimental builds, and so are probably not of interest to anyone not familiar with the context of the experiment.

+## Moxi Only Builds

+There are some stripped copies of the couchbase-server manifests called "moxi".
+These have _only_ the dependencies needed to build moxi, for a smaller download.